-A state-of-the-art, web-based GIS system, EAMAS draws together several streams of information to give emergency response teams and decision-makers clear and detailed predictions of how an accidental gas release can be expected to behave at a specific site.
+EAMAS is a state-of-the-art, web-based GIS system, that draws together several streams of information to give emergency response teams and decision-makers clear and detailed predictions of how an accidental gas release can be expected to behave at a specific site.
 The system’s components include:

 - data from a network of 18 air quality monitoring stations

 - numerical weather prediction using the Weather Research and Forecasting model (WRF)

 - the Heavy Gas System (HGSYSTEM) release model software

 - an advanced atmospheric dispersion model (CALPUFF)

 This powerful combination of real-time environmental information, advanced weather prediction, and dispersion modelling enables EAMAS to offer detailed predictions of the magnitude of accidental gas releases--all in a user-friendly web-based interface.

 In addition to developing EAMAS itself, our environment team worked closely with Alberta’s emergency response teams to further refine and customize the software, provide operational support, and train staff in the effective use of the system.